influencer marketing · singapore

 Two patterns jump out.

-BingX, Phemex, and Crypto.com together account for 82 of the deals on this list, and that says everything about why Singapore agencies pitch compliance as their headline service.
+The first is crypto.
+BingX, Phemex, and Crypto.com together account for 82 of the deals on this list, which is why Singapore agencies pitch compliance as their headline service.

-Mobbin, OSOME, Ahrefs, HIX.AI, Coda, SleekFlow, KrispCall, Patsnap, AfterShip, and Motiff are all selling tools to other companies, and they sponsor creators whose audiences are designers, marketers, founders, and developers, the list we'd put together.
+The second is B2B SaaS.
+Mobbin, OSOME, Ahrefs, HIX.AI, Coda, SleekFlow, KrispCall, Patsnap, AfterShip, and Motiff sell tools to other companies, and they sponsor creators whose audiences are designers, marketers, founders, and developers.

 See our top YouTube sponsor brands breakdown for the global view.